-There are two very important reasons that we prescribe FDA-approved medication assisted treatment for drug and alcohol addiction.
+There are two very important reasons that we prescribe FDA-approved medication-assisted treatment for drug and alcohol addiction.

-- Prevent relapse: People who struggle with substance use disorders are less likely to relapse when they’ve gone through the MAT detox process.
+- To Prevent relapse: People who struggle with substance use disorders are less likely to relapse when they’ve gone through the MAT detox process.
 The withdrawal symptoms can be so severe and uncomfortable that some patients can’t tolerate the effects, so they self-medicate and return to abusing substances.

 Withdrawal Symptoms from Drugs and Alcohol

-Symptoms vary from person to person and depend on a number of factors including what substance they’ve used, if they’ve combined the substances with anything else, and how much they’ve used.
+Symptoms vary from person to person and depend on a number of factors including what substance they’ve used; if they’ve combined the substances with anything else, and how much they’ve used.
 Symptoms also are affected by age, genetics, and other risk factors including your overall health.